IanXSmith/joule-code-samples/range-finder-scanner-js/README.md

 	$ iptables –P OUTPUT ACCEPT
 	$ iptables –S

-## Code Changes required for the Intel® Joule Expansion Board
+## Code Changes required for the Intel® Joule™ development board

-There are no code changes required to run this example on the Intel® Joule Expansion Board.
+There are no code changes required to run this example on the Intel® Joule™ development board.
 However, you would have to change the pin number passed into the constructors of each of the sensor modules that have been initialized.

 1. For the Stepper Motor controller, please pass in the pin numbers 8, 12, 16, 20, all of these pins are configured as GPIO var motor = new ULN200XA.ULN200XA(4096, 8, 12, 16, 20);